-There are good reasons why using more than one risk model is desirable.
-Risk models are inevitably inaccurate, and using more than one makes it possible to average out inaccuracies and improve forecasts.
-This is a consequence of the general desirability of forecast combination4.
-Given a set of models, each of which makes useful forecasts that are not perfectly correlated, forecasts can be improved by taking weighted averages of the forecasts of each model.
-This provides an incentive for individual firms to use more than one model.
-From a systemic point of view it is particularly desirable for different insurance firms to use different models.
-This is because if one firm goes bankrupt due to errors in its model, firms with different models (and different errors) may survive as a result of their diversity.
+a systemic point of view, it is desirable for different insurance firms to use different models.
+This is because of one firm goes bankrupt due to errors in its model, firms with different models (and different errors) may survive as a result of their diversity.
 Thus even if one provider's risk models are superior to those of other providers, it may still be desirable for the industry as a whole if firms use a diversity of models from different providers.